AdamBoley/Project-Beergate/README.md

 I also noted that the review field of the admin comments page was displaying the output of the Review model magic string method.
 Since the magic string method appears to be used only here, I modified the output of said method to return only the name of the review.
 This made the the admin comments page clearer

+I personally like to add footers containing copyright information to my projects where possible, a basic footer element was added along with accompanying CSS.

 # Development Choices